NeuralSentinel/TechHazardQA/README.md

-# TechHazardQA
+### How (un)ethical are instruction-centric responses of LLMs?
+Unveiling the vulnerabilities of safety guardrails to harmful queries

 We are updating our repository.
-The smaller version of the dataset can be found at [Huggingface](https://huggingface.co/datasets/SoftMINER-Group/TechHazardQA).
+The smaller version of the dataset `TechHazardQA` can be found at [Huggingface](https://huggingface.co/datasets/SoftMINER-Group/TechHazardQA).

 If you are using this dataset, please cite our paper